Level 3 Apprentice Dental Nurse Church Square Dental Practice

 - There will be limited sessions that will require college attendance at our Walsall Campus, during the training period.
 All other sessions remain virtual on a once weekly basis.

-Full-time apprentices will typically spend 15 months on-programme (before the gateway) working towards the occupational standard, with a minimum of 20% off the-job training.
-As this vacancy is not a full-time apprenticeship the duration has been extended.
+Full-time apprentices will typically spend 15 months on-programme (before the gateway) working towards the occupational standard, with a minimum of 6 hours per week off the-job training.

 The purpose of the End-Point Assessment (EPA) is to test that an apprentice is fully capable of doing their job before they receive their apprenticeship certificate.
 It also helps to demonstrate that what an apprentice has learned can be applied in the real world.